SpaceVim/SpaceVim/docs/layers/ctrlspace.md

 | `SPC p B`                     | list project bookmarks                |
 | `SPC p b`                     | search project bookmarks              |

-NOTE: to be consistent with other fuzzy finder layers in SpaceVim, uppercased final keys will list the source, while lowercased ones will search.
+**Note**: to be consistent with other fuzzy finder layers in SpaceVim, uppercased final keys will list the source, while lowercased ones will search.
 This is opposite to CtrlSpace's default shortcuts.